 - Example: A Managed Aquifer Recharge (MAR) system can reduce salt content in groundwater.
 The MAR Trial investigated the effect a MAR system has on blood pressure in 16 coastal communities over a period of five months ( ).
 Four new communities received the MAR system each month, with all 16 communities receiving the system by the end of the trial.

-- Hybrid Type 2 Trial.
+- Hybrid Type 2 Study.
 An intervention was developed to address the co-occurrence of diabetes and depression and was pilot tested with good results.
-A Hybrid Type 2 trial examined the effectiveness of the intervention and tested an implementation strategy for increasing intervention use and fidelity ( ).
+A Hybrid Type 2 study examined the effectiveness of the intervention and tested an implementation strategy for increasing intervention use and fidelity ( ).

 Multiphase Optimization STrategy (MOST)